On the backreaction issue for the black hole in de Sitter space-time: Stress-energy tensor

 Where we have used the properties of the reflection and transition coefficients \eqref{RTcond}.
 In \eqref{t002d2} there is the standard UV divergence due to the zero-point fluctuations.
 As we agreed above we use the covariant point splitting method to obtain that (see the similar calculations in \cite{Akhmedov:2020ryq,Diatlyk:2020nxa,Akhmedov:2021agm}):

+Here we presented only $T_{00}$ component and omitted details of regularization.
+For more details and all other components of SET see App.\ref{appA}.
 Concerning $f(r^*)$, note that it has different approximate behaviour near the two horizons: \eqref{approxf} and \eqref{approxf2} correspondingly.
 Hence, the energy density near the black hole horizon $r^*\to-\infty$ and near the cosmological horizon $r^*\to\infty$ has different asymptotics, respectively:

 Absolutely similarly one can obtain $\langle :T_{11}:\rangle$ near both horizons.
 Recall that $\beta_c\ne\beta_b$ according to \eqref{betas}.
 For this reason, we cannot choose any thermal state that nullifies the SET near the both horizons simultaneously.
 Finite expectation value of the SET at least on one of the horizons signals the presence of strong backreaction.
 Since the metric tensor degenerates near the horizon it is very sensitive even to small perturbations.
+For the more details see appendix \ref{appB}.

 On the one hand, this reasoning doesn't make much sense in two dimensions, because the gravitational field is not dynamical.
 On the other hand, in two dimensions, we obtained the SET by a much simpler calculations than in four dimensions.
 In the last section we conclude with the physical predictions for the backreaction problem in four dimensions.